GoogleChrome/web.dev/src/site/content/en/fast/how-to-stay-fast/index.md

 date: 2019-05-01
 ---

 Brands that optimize speed will often find they regress quickly.
-This is because website performance is a lot like getting fit: it’s not enough to make a one time effort; you have to change your lifestyle.
+This is because website performance is a lot like getting fit: it's not enough to make a one time effort; you have to change your lifestyle.

 {% Aside 'note' %}
   [Internal Google study](https://www.youtube.com/watch?v=YJGCZCaIZkQ) has found that 40% of brands regress on web performance after 6 months.